Skip to main content

 knitr::kable()

-Here we can for example see that CD52/CD59 is significantly colocalized in both unstimulated and PHA-stimulated CD8 T cells whereas CD81/D82 is only significantly colocalized in PHA-stimulated CD8 T cells.
+Here, we can for example see that CD52/CD59 have roughly the same colocalization strength in both unstimulated and PHA-stimulated CD8 T cells whereas CD81/D82 has a much higher colocalization score in PHA-stimulated CD8 T cells.

 Given that there can be several colocalizing protein-pairs, a protein-pair graph illustration is one alternative for getting an overview of colocalization patterns in a sample.
 Below we use the same filtering procedure as above to filter for significant colocalization pairs.